 Reasons for Switching Insurance Agents

-A lot of different reasons can motivate you to make a change.
-Check out these common reasons for switching.
+A lot of different reasons can motivate you to make a change to your car insurance agent.
+A few common ones are:

-First, you will need to find an agent.
-The fastest way to find a new agent who sells insurance through the same insurance carrier you currently have is to go to your insurance carrier's website.
+If you think you're ready to make a switch, you'll first need to find an agent.
+The fastest way to find a new agent who sells insurance through the same insurance carrier you currently have is to go to your carrier's website.
 Most carriers have a "Find an Agent" link on their homepage.
-Input your zip code and a list of carriers in your area will generate.
+Input your ZIP code, and the site will generate a list of carriers in your area.

 Talk to the Prospective New Agent

 Talk to your new prospective agent.
 Let them know what you have been dealing with and what you are looking for in an insurance agent.
 Once you get a good feel for them, ask them how to go about transferring your current policy over to them.
 Keep in mind that this only works if you are switching to an agent who sells insurance for the same insurance carrier in the same state.

 Once you've decided to make the switch, the transfer process is relatively straightforward.
 You'll typically need to submit all of your policy numbers (for car policies and any others you'll be moving over) and renewal dates and file some paperwork for a relatively quick process.